 Although there were stretches with erector-set industry along the shore, the river was narrow, the trees were green, and the current was modest.

 We know, we know.
 All the river pictures are starting to look the same.
 Trust us though.
 Some rivers—like the Hudson and the Cumberland—are way better than others even if the photos don’t show it.

 As an aside, Old Crow Medicine Show has a catchy song about rocking like a wagon wheel, which sort of makes no sense.
 What really makes no sense is the line about heading west from the Cumberland Gap to Johnson City.
 Anyone from Tennessee knows full well you can’t do that.

 We watched him carefully until we tied up, at which time Dana relocated him to an appropriate spot on shore.
 (Under other circumstances she might have kissed it, but what would she do with TWO princes?)

 They’re known to jump onto boats, smack into people on said boats, and bleed all over.
 That’s a true story.
 There are YouTube videos to prove it.
-Dana may or may not have wet herself a little when the first one jumped towards her head.
-But because she’s a professional, she hung in there long enough to take a couple of pictures.
+Dana may or may not have wet herself a little when the first one jumped towards her head, but because she’s a professional she hung in there long enough to take a couple of pictures.
 We wished we had some of those bows and arrows the Peoria Carp Hunters use.

 Just past the lock we pulled in to Green Turtle.
 We plan to stay here a few days before heading up the Tennessee towards Chattanooga.